SchweizerischeBundesbahnen/api-principles/architecture.md

 -   get early review feedback from peers and client developers

-By defining APIs outside the code, we want to facilitate early review feedback and also a development discipline that focus service interface design on…​
+By defining APIs before starting its implementation, we want to facilitate early review feedback and also a development discipline that focus service interface design on…​

 -   profound understanding of the domain and required functionality